gicanon/object-oriented_contact_book/README.md

 - choice - This attribute represents input from the user and is used to change the view.
 - index - This attribute keeps track of the particular contact whose information is to be displayed.

+Information class

+The Information class is used to store the information about a contact.
+These objects are elements in the self.contact_list.
+The constructor is going to ask the user to input the first name, last name, personal phone number, personal email, work phone number, work email, and work title

 ## Getting Started

 ### Dependencies